neilcomber/neilcomber/README.md

 <br/>

+Please see my pinned repos below to have a look through some of my favourite projects to build.

 I'm currently working on various personal projects andlooking to collaborate on any interesting projects i can be helpful to, particuarly with audio functionality.